Taiiayo/MyHoroscopeFromAWebPage-v.1/README.md

 # MyHoroscopeFromAWebPage-v.1
-Gets my horoscope for a day.
+Gets your horoscope for a day.
 Needs more work so will be udated.
+- all signs added
+- log files added (feature added for practice)